Ready to get Started for Traditions of Christ in Israel?

 - Expert English speaking Israeli guide

-- American LDS tour guide throughout the entire tour
+- American tour guide throughout the entire tour

 - Luxury air-conditioned coach